 We grabbed a couple of delicious chili rellenos from the street vendors before heading to the train station and taking a picture with the famous Barrancas De Cobra sign.
 Then we waited.
 Could we get on this damn train after 3 unsuccessful attempts?
 Would it be going the right direction?
 Some days it goes one direction.
 Other days the opposite way; and as I can personally attest, some days it doesn’t go at all.

-I was expecting to hear gunshots when the train pulled into Sinaloa last night.
-It’s cartels are notorious and half a dozen people had warned me about unnecessary travel there.
+I was half expecting to hear gunshots when the train pulled into Sinaloa.
+The state’s cartels are notorious and half a dozen people had warned me about unnecessary travel there.
 An Uber took us to our hotel in the center of town and the city looked pretty peaceful.
 We were a little restless after 8 hours in a train so we dropped by the casino next door.
 The Mexican casinos issue cards and you add cash credit to them so there’s no money changing hands.
 There’s nothing but slot machines as well.
 We decided to put up $10 and see what our luck might be.
 Within moments, Ryan was up almost $100 and I’d lost $5.
 Ryan was buying dinner tomorrow.

 Our hotel had the best internet we’d seen all week and it was a nice feeling to be back in civilization.
 There’s not a lot to do in Los Mochis, but I found a botanical garden, a museum, a park and a plaza that looked interesting.
 The town was pretty mediocre to be honest, but we still captured some great shots in the gardens and met an interesting man along the way.